AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 -   Replace an image of another type \(such as public image, custom image, or shared image\) with a subscription image.
 After the image is replaced, the system calculates the actual cost based on the image cost and the remaining subscription duration of the ECS instance.
 -   Replace a subscription image with an image of another type \(such as public image, custom image, or shared image\).
 If the image provider allows for refunds, a refund is made based on your actual usage.
--   Replace Subscription Image A with Subscription Image B. If a refund is available after the image is replaced, the refund is made based on the refund policy.
-The actual cost of Image B is calculated based on the image price and the remaining subscription duration of the ECS instance.
+-   Replace one subscription image with another subscription image.
+If a refund is available for the replaced image after the replacement, the refund is made based on the refund policy.
+The actual cost of the replacement image is calculated based on the image price and the remaining subscription duration of the ECS instance.

 ## Where do I view and manage the subscription images that I purchased?